gersto/python/python_interview.md

    This simplifies development but requires awareness to avoid memory leaks in long-running programs.

 7. **What Is split() and join() in Python?**<br>
-split() is used to break a string into a list based on a separator. join() is used to combine a list of strings into a single string.
+   - split() is used to break a string into a list based on a separator.
+   - join() is used to combine a list of strings into a single string.

    These functions are commonly used in:

-Text processing
+   - Text processing
-Data cleaning
+   - Data cleaning
-Log analysis
+   - Log analysis

-8. What Is Pickling and Unpickling in Python?
+9. **What Is Pickling and Unpickling in Python?**<br>
    Pickling is the process of converting a Python object into a byte stream so it can be stored or transmitted.

    Unpickling is the reverse process i.e. converting the byte stream back into the original object.

    In ML:

-Models are often pickled to save trained models Unpickling is used to load models for inference
+   - Models are often pickled to save trained models
+   - Unpickling is used to load models for inference

-9. What Is Multithreading in Python?
+10. **What Is Multithreading in Python?**<br>
     Multithreading is a programming technique where a program run multiple threads at the same time within a single process.

     A thread is the smallest unit of execution.

     All threads in a process:

-Share the same memory
+    - Share the same memory
-Share variables and resources
+    - Share variables and resources
-Run concurrently
+    - Run concurrently

     This helps improve performance when a program has to wait for external operations, such as file reading or network requests.

     Python provides a built-in threading module to create and manage threads.

     Each thread runs independently, but because they share memory, they can communicate easily.

-When Should You Use Multithreading?
+    When Should You Use Multithreading?<br>
     Multithreading is best used when your program:

-Waits for I/O operations
+    - Waits for I/O operations
-Makes network or API calls
+    - Makes network or API calls
-Reads or writes files
+    - Reads or writes files
-Performs logging or background tasks
+    - Performs logging or background tasks

     Examples:

-Downloading multiple files
+    - Downloading multiple files
-Calling multiple APIs
+    - Calling multiple APIs
-Reading large datasets from disk
+    - Reading large datasets from disk

-10. What Is the Difference Between Multithreading and Multiprocessing in Python?
+11. **What Is the Difference Between Multithreading and Multiprocessing in Python?**<br>
     Multithreading
-Multiple threads within the same process
+    - Multiple threads within the same process
-Shares memory
+    - Shares memory
-Best for I/O-bound tasks (file reading, API calls) Multiprocessing
+    - Best for I/O-bound tasks (file reading, API calls)

+    Multiprocessing
-Multiple processes
+    - Multiple processes
-Separate memory space
+    - Separate memory space
-True parallelism
+    - True parallelism
-Best for CPU-bound tasks
+    - Best for CPU-bound tasks

-11. Explain Pass by Value vs Pass by Reference in Python This is a tricky question, but interviewers mainly want conceptual clarity.
+11. **Explain Pass by Value vs Pass by Reference in Python**<br>
+    This is a tricky question, but interviewers mainly want conceptual clarity.

     Python uses pass by object reference.

-What this means:
+    What this means:<br>

-When you pass an object to a function, Python passes a reference to that object If the object is mutable (like a list or dictionary), changes inside the function affect the original object If the object is immutable (like an integer or string), changes create a new object instead
+    - When you pass an object to a function, Python passes a reference to that object
+    - If the object is mutable (like a list or dictionary), changes inside the function affect the original object
+    - If the object is immutable (like an integer or string), changes create a new object instead

     So:

-Mutable objects → changes reflect outside the function Immutable objects → original object remains unchanged
+    - Mutable objects → changes reflect outside the function
+    - Immutable objects → original object remains unchanged

-12. What Is Dynamic Typing in Python?
+13. **What Is Dynamic Typing in Python?**<br>
     Dynamic typing means that you don’t need to declare variable types explicitly in Python.

     The type of a variable is determined at runtime, based on the value assigned to it.

-For example:
+    For example:<br>

-A variable can hold an integer at one point
+    A variable can hold an integer at one point.
 The same variable can later hold a string

     Advantages:

-Faster development
+    - Faster development
-Cleaner and shorter code
+    - Cleaner and shorter code

     Disadvantages:

-Type-related errors may appear at runtime
+    - Type-related errors may appear at runtime
-Requires careful coding in large applications
+    - Requires careful coding in large applications
-Dynamic typing improves flexibility but demands discipline in production code.
+    - Dynamic typing improves flexibility but demands discipline in production code.

-13. What Are Python Functions?
-How Do You Define One?
+13. **What Are Python Functions?
+How Do You Define One?**<br>
     A function is a reusable block of code that performs a specific task.
     Functions help in writing clean, modular, and readable code.

     In Python, functions are defined using the def keyword.
     They can take inputs (parameters), perform operations, and return outputs.

     Why functions are important:

-Avoid code repetition
+    - Avoid code repetition
-Improve readability
+    - Improve readability
-Make debugging and testing easier
+    - Make debugging and testing easier
-Functions are widely used in ML pipelines for data cleaning, feature creation, and model evaluation.
+    - Functions are widely used in ML pipelines for data cleaning, feature creation, and model evaluation.

-14. What Is a Lambda Function and When Would You Use It?
+15. **What Is a Lambda Function and When Would You Use It?**<br>
     A lambda function is a small, anonymous function written in a single line.

     It is used when:

-The logic is simple
+    - The logic is simple
-The function is used only once
+    - The function is used only once
-Readability is not compromised
+    - Readability is not compromised
-Lambda functions are commonly used with functions like map, filter, and sorted.
+    - Lambda functions are commonly used with functions like map, filter, and sorted.

     Avoid using lambda for complex logic

-15. What Are *args and kwargs?
+15. **What Are *args and kwargs?**<br>
     *args and **kwargs allow functions to accept a variable number of arguments.

-*args is used for positional arguments
+    - *args is used for positional arguments
-**kwargs is used for keyword arguments
+    - **kwargs is used for keyword arguments

     They are useful when:

-You don’t know the number of inputs beforehand
+    - You don’t know the number of inputs beforehand
-Writing flexible and reusable functions
+    - Writing flexible and reusable functions
-In real-world ML code, they are often used in model training and configuration functions.
+    - In real-world ML code, they are often used in model training and configuration functions.

-16. What Is List Comprehension?
+17. What Is List Comprehension?
 Give an Example.
 List comprehension is a concise way to create lists using a single line of code.

 It replaces longer loops while keeping the logic clear.